 It may be that the second law of thermodynamics makes successive events tend toward higher entropy.
 But what has that got to do with explaining time?
 It doesn’t give time a ‘direction’ it gives event outcomes a ‘direction’.
 Time just gives relative measurement or calibration to the events.
 How can either an abstract framework or a mass noun have a direction?

 [Not only that, but to make the assertion that time has an ‘arrow’ would imply a complete understanding of the nature of time.
 If that understanding of the nature of time doesn’t exist (and it doesn’t else why is this intended as a part explanation of time – this is kind of circular), then how can one assert that time has a direction?]

-I suggest this notion should more accurately be called the “Arrow of Event Outcomes”, not the “Arrow of Time”.
+I suggest this notion should more accurately be called the “Arrow of Change”, not the “Arrow of Time”.

 And remember, Time is a universal notion, Change is real and [quantum] specific.